 You can use upcycle wool and make baskets for socks and underwear storage.

 I have found many embroidery items over the years that I upcycled into a dress using other fabrics.
 Embroidery is a time-consuming fabric handcrafted.
-The organic cotton is very expensive and much better than what we use today.
+Organic cotton is very expensive and much better than what we use today.
 Less taxon the environment too.
 To grow cotton you need lots of water.
 Embroidery can be stitched onto other fabrics like denim jackets, white shirts, dresses or jeans.
 This is another example of updating day wear with minimal costs.
 Or some very flashy clothes to sleep in.

 I have many men’s shirts that I have bought in vintage stores.
 I upcycle them into Audrey Hepburn sleepwear.
 Men’s shirts are made out of the finest organic cotton and last a lifetime.
 If you have a sewing machine you can always restyle the man’s classic white shirt.